jakimowb/enmapbox_testmigration2/doc/source/usr_section/usr_gettingstarted.rst

       to switch back and forth between both layers.
     * Are all pixels that were covered by the vector layer assigned a class?
 Or are some labeled as *unclassified*?
-    * You might want to have a look at the help window again, especially at the parameters *Minimal overall coverage* and *Minimal winner class coverage*, and see if you find out why no♂t all pixels are included, given the settings we used.
+    * You might want to have a look at the help window again, especially at the parameters *Minimal overall coverage* and *Minimal winner class coverage*, and see if you find out why not all pixels are included, given the settings we used.

 |